Plant of the month: Chinese reed (Miscanthus sinensis)

 Current reference gardens for more inspiration

 Here you will find the latest reference gardens.
-Be inspired and discover the possibilities in terrace and garden design.
+Let yourself be inspired and discover the possibilities in terrace and garden design.